 Delicate sponge biscuits safely packed: Customised robot tools grip the products from Bonomi in the cartoner extremely gently, even when pivoting.

 Conventional mechanical flow-wrapping machines usually feed the product via long belts.
 In the Flowpacker, Schubert’s flow-wrapping machine, however, the products are fed by pick & place robots.
 Processing with robots is much gentler and more efficient: no product abrasion on long feed paths, no rejects due to breakage, no unnecessary contamination of the packaging system.
 Even highly sensitive products can be packed in the Flowpacker without any problems.
 Furthermore, the pick & place robots are able to group and stack products in all possible variations.
-A further advantage of this flow-wrapping machine is Schubert’s patented heat-sealing technology.
+A further advantage of this flow-wrapping machine is Schubert’s unique heat-sealing technology.
 With the flying cross-sealing unit, even heat-sensitive products can be packed in flowpacks made of heat-sealable film.

 Exquisite filled chocolate pralines require special care when they are automatically packed in trays and boxes.
 For this reason, Schubert developed a special vibrating unit for the praline creations of its customer Mieszko.
 It is integrated into the praline packing machine’s infeed and gently places the semi-spherical chocolate pralines on their flat underside.
 The products are automatically pre-positioned correctly, and are then carefully picked up individually by the pick & place robots and placed in trays.
 Image processing is also important for efficient automation and high product quality: It only recognises flawless products and at Mieszko, it also enables the flexible packaging of different praline mixes with pick & place robots without further upstream sorting.